adamhind/makersbnb/README.md

  ( ._> /
   `---'

 ## User Stories

 ```
 As a person looking for a space
-So that I can choose from all spaces
+So that I can choose a space
-I only want to see available spaces.
+I want to be able to see all available spaces.
 ```

 ```